 New Zealand is one of those smaller countries that seems easy to visit in a week or two.
-The problem is, there is so much to do and see here that if you try to see the whole country in that time, you will spend all your time travelling and not much time seeing and doing.
+The problem is, there is so much to do and see here that if you try to see the whole country in that time, you will spend your whole visit travelling and not spend much time seeing and doing.
 Here is just one suggestion for a New Zealand North Island Itinerary to help you with your own planning.

 This itinerary is based roughly on the itinerary I took during my first visit to New Zealand.
 I have altered it slightly, adding in a few activities I’ve done on subsequent visits because we had our kids with us on the first visit and also spent some of our time visiting family friends in Auckland.